fffonion/lua-resty-openssl/README.md

 **syntax**: *bitmask, err = ssl:set_protocols(protocol, ...)*

-Set avaialable protocols for handshake, this is a convenient function that calls [ssl:set_options](#sslset_options) and [ssl:clear_options](#sslclear_options) to set appropriate options.
+Set available protocols for handshake, this is a convenient function that calls [ssl:set_options](#sslset_options) and [ssl:clear_options](#sslclear_options) to set appropriate options.
+OpenSSL 4.x rejects `"SSLv3"` because SSLv3 support has been removed.

 Returns the options of current session in bitmask.